 While assessing such external conditions, we evaluate internal feasibility as well:

 - Determine other health plan ancillary relationships.
-These are necessary to effective reach market with single stop approach
+These are necessary to effectively reach market with single stop approach:

-Once the strategy and framework been developed, we then move forward to contract execution:
+Once the strategy and framework have been developed, we then move forward to contract execution: